dragsbruh/spar/readme.md

 4. After creation, copy your client ID and client secret and save them in your `.env` (or environment) as `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`.
 5. Run `go build ./cmd/main/main.go`

+The first time you run `spar` it will prompt you to authenticate to Spotify via OAuth, and then save the token as `.spar-token` in the same directory.
+You will need to reauthenticate if that file is missing.

 ## Usage

 In the same directory as your `list.csv`